-Our approach is to bring all our collective knowledge and extensive industry experience to the table from day one.
-We provide extensive experience in new construction, major remodels and additions, and reuse and renovating existing structures for retail, commercial, mixed‑use, public, and medical projects.
+From the beginning, our approach is to pool our collective experiences and extensive industry knowledge.
+We offer experience in new construction, significant renovations, expansions, and revitalizing existing structures across various project types, such as retail, commercial, mixed-use, public, and medical projects.

 Adaptive reuse architectural projects repurpose an existing structure for a new use, from resetting the sense of place with aesthetic and functional updates to code and zoning-focused compliance.

 A building code analysis comprehensively assesses an existing or proposed structure to determine if it meets the current and local building codes.